Cowbell Protocol

 3. Reward your dog as he steps forward with you.
 Make sure to hand him the treat with your left hand if he is on your left side, or your right hand if he is on your right side.

-4. If your dog didn't step forward, encourage him to do so by patting your side, wiggling your fingers, or making a “kissy” noise.
-Your hand should be empty – no luring.
+1. If your dog didn't step forward, encourage him to do so by patting your side, wiggling your fingers, or making a “kissy” noise.
+Reward him when he catches up.

-5. Don’t immediately take another step - instead, go back to rewarding your dog for just staying by your side and waiting patiently for 1-5 seconds at a time.
+4. Don’t immediately take another step - instead, reward your dog for just staying by your side and waiting patiently for 1-5 seconds at a time.

 What’s the reason for rewarding your dog so much for just standing next to you?
 It’s easy to get your dog to go forward - most of our dogs need a lot more practice slowing and stopping to keep pace with us slow humans!
 We want to instill a strong foundation in watching your movement and sticking to your side like glue instead of rushing forward.